plclub/cbpv-effects-coeffects/README.md

 We provide three options for connecting the paper with this code base.

-- [Draft paper, short version with hyperlinks](short-hyperlinks.pdf)  contains hyperlinks that direct to the appropriate source file in this repository.
+- [Paper, with hyperlinks](short-hyperlinks.pdf)  contains hyperlinks that direct to the appropriate source file in this repository.
-- [Draft paper, short version with footnotes](short-footnotes.pdf) contains footnotes that indicate the appropriate source file and definition.
+- [Paper, with footnotes](short-footnotes.pdf) contains footnotes that indicate the appropriate source file and definition.
-- [Draft paper, extended version with footnotes](extended-footnotes.pdf) includes the full figures and contains footnotes that indicate the appropriate source file and definition.
+- [Extended version of paper, with footnotes](extended-footnotes.pdf) includes the full figures and contains footnotes that indicate the appropriate source file and definition.

 Required Axioms and assumptions
 -------------------------------

 As this work uses [Autosubst 2](https://github.com/uds-psl/autosubst2), we assume functional extensionality.
+We also use this axiom in the soundness proofs.

   + Functional extensionality (`autosubst2/axioms.v`)